TosbackCgusBridge-Bot/CGUs-versions/Zoopla/Privacy Policy.md

 If you have questions about this privacy policy or the way in which Zoopla processes your personal information, you can contact us using the details below:

-Post: Data Protection Manager, Zoopla Limited, The Cooperage, 5 Copper Row, London SE1 2LH
+Post: Data Protection Officer, Zoopla Limited, The Cooperage, 5 Copper Row, London SE1 2LH

 Email: privacy@zoopla.co.uk

 We hope that we will be able to resolve any questions or concerns you have.
 However, you may at any time raise your concern with the UK Information Commissioner at:

-Post: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF
+Post: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 **Last updated:** 9 May 2018